Runway: Lighting

 A line of lights on an airfield or elsewhere to guide aircraft in taking off or coming in to land or an illuminated runway is sometimes also known as a flare path.

 Technical specifications

-Runway lighting are used at airports for use at night and low visibility.
+Runway lighting is used at airports during periods of darkness and low visibility.
 Seen from the air, runway lights form an outline of the runway.
 A runway may have some or all of the following: